-Royal Caribbean receives an Achievement in Culinary Excellence Award from the American Culinary Federation, Inc.
+Royal Caribbean International receives an Achievement in Culinary Excellence Award from the American Culinary Federation, Inc.

-Freedom of the Seas sets sail for the first time.
+Freedom of the Seas, our first Freedom-class vessel, sets sail for the first time.
 Liberty of the Seas and Independence of the Seas complete this class by 2008.

-Oasis of the Seas is launched, and with a guest capacity of 5,400 guests and a gross tonnage of 220,000 it is the biggest ship in the world.
+Oasis of the Seas, our first Oasis-class vessel, is launched.
+With a capacity of 5,400 guests and a gross tonnage of more than 220,000, Oasis-class vessels are the world’s largest cruise ships.